api3dao/vitepress-docs/docs/reference/airnode/latest/concepts/sponsor.md

 recommended to use multiple sponsors (and thus sponsor wallets) as the requests from different sponsor wallets are performed in parallel.

-::: tip Wallet and Protocols
+::: info Wallet and Protocols

 A sponsorWallet derived for a particular sponsor depends on the Airnode protocol (RRP, the forthcoming PSP protocol, etc.).
 This means that a sponsorWallet